Guillermo Busquets: Footballing career

 He was born in Barcelona on 23 October 1877, as the son of Erasme Busquets Puigoriol and Marianna Vautravers Rutllan.
 Football began taking root in Barcelona in the 1890s, and soon it gained followers among the youth of the city.
-He began to practice this new sport at the Velódromo de la Bonanova with some friends and his brother, José Antonio.
+He began to practice this new sport at the Velódromo de la Bonanova with some friends and his brother, José Antonio Busquets.
 In the spring of 1895, football in Barcelona was already played by several junior and senior teams, and the winning teams were awarded medals, and the Busquet brothers are listed as two of the many Catalans in these teams, featuring alongside the likes of Alberto Serra.
 They also played a few games for the Sociedad de Foot-Ball de Barcelona in 1895 and 1896, and after the club's collapse, they continued to play football with the Club Regatas team, a club of rowing and sailing, although it is uncertain if they actually sailed.

 In 1899, Busquets joined a group of football enthusiasts led by Jaime Vila.
 On 21 October 1899, this group become the Català Futbol Club, thus becoming the first football team formed in Catalonia, in a meeting held at the Tolosa gym, in which he was present.
 On the following day, 22 October, they organized their first training with a match between the club's members, including Busquets.
 All the men involved in that game were Catalans, because in its beginnings, Vila wanted to promote local sport, and thus, it only admitted Catalan players to its team, hence the club's name.
 Although the club was founded in October, Català was not officially established until 17 December 1899, in a meeting held in the Café San Gervasio de Cassolas, in which they formalized the first board of directors with Jaime Vila being named the club's first president, and Busquets as the club's first vice-captain.

 Busquets made his debut in Català's first-ever game, which was held at Bonanova on the Christmas Eve of 1899 against FC Barcelona (only their second-ever game), where he played in midfield in a 0–4 loss.
 On 6 January 1900, Barcelona and Català agreed to join the best players of each team to face Team Anglès, a team made up of members of the British colony living in Barcelona, and both brothers ousted Barça's player for a spot in the line-up, playing in a 0–3 loss.
 In March and April, he represented Català in four matches against Escocès FC, which all ended in losses.